First & Last Frost Date by UK Postcode 2026

 Ground frost vs air frost

 The Met Office distinguishes between two types of frost, and the difference matters enormously for gardeners.
-An air frost is recorded when the air temperature at the official measurement height of 1.25 metres above the ground drops below 0°C. A ground frost occurs when the temperature at the soil surface falls below 0°C, even if the air temperature at chest height remains above freezing.
-In practice, ground frosts are far more common — the Met Office records an average of 55 ground frost days per year across England compared to just 33 air frost days.
+An air frost is recorded when the air temperature at a height of at least 1 metre above the ground drops below 0°C — Met Office definition.
+A ground frost occurs when the temperature at the soil surface falls below 0°C, even if the air temperature at chest height remains above freezing.
+In practice, ground frosts are far more common than air frosts.

-This distinction matters because your seedlings, newly planted plug plants, and low-growing salad crops sit at or near ground level, not at 1.25 metres.
+This distinction matters because your seedlings, newly planted plug plants, and low-growing salad crops sit at or near ground level, not at the 1-metre measuring height.
 On a still, clear night the ground temperature can be 5–8°C colder than the air above it.
 So when the BBC Weather forecast says “2°C overnight,” the ground around your young courgette plants could easily be at −3°C or below.
 Always treat forecasts of 4°C or lower as a frost warning for vulnerable plants at ground level.

 Radiation frost vs advection frost